 Parsley is my go-to herb.
 It’s so hearty and generous and self sufficient.
-Home-grown parsley or that from your CSA box or the farmers’ market is more tender and fresh than your typical store parsley.
-Parsley is much more than the tired garnish on a restaurant plate– it can be a few stems in a vegetable broth, a hefty dollop of Italian Salsa Verde on a plate of eggs or to finish a soup; a pool of chimichurri sauce on a steak, finely chopped in egg salad or with roasted red peppers, as a salad green… I could go on.
+Parsley is much more than the tired garnish on a restaurant plate–it can be a few stems in a vegetable broth, a hefty dollop of Italian Salsa Verde on a plate of eggs or to finish a soup; a pool of chimichurri sauce on a steak, finely chopped in egg salad or with roasted red peppers, as a salad green….

 When parsley isn’t prolific in my yard–a few months in the dead of winter–I buy bunches and keep them in plastic in the fridge.
 Parsley keeps quite well, much better than more tender herbs like cilantro.